vijayvelaga26/HackerRank-30-Days-of-code/README.md

-Solutions for  # HackerRank-30-Days-of-code in C# language
+Solutions for  # HackerRank-30-Days-of-code Challenge in C# language